hashicorp/terraform-provider-awscc/docs/resources/mediapackagev2_origin_endpoint.md

 <a id="nestedatt--dash_manifests"></a>
 ### Nested Schema for `dash_manifests`

-Required:
+Optional:

+- `drm_signaling` (String)
+- `filter_configuration` (Attributes) <p>Filter configuration includes settings for manifest filtering, start and end times, and time delay that apply to all of your egress requests for this manifest. </p> (see [below for nested schema](#nestedatt--dash_manifests--filter_configuration))
 - `manifest_name` (String) <p>A short string that's appended to the endpoint URL.
 The manifest name creates a unique path to this endpoint.
 If you don't enter a value, MediaPackage uses the default manifest name, index. </p>

-Optional:

-- `drm_signaling` (String)
-- `filter_configuration` (Attributes) <p>Filter configuration includes settings for manifest filtering, start and end times, and time delay that apply to all of your egress requests for this manifest. </p> (see [below for nested schema](#nestedatt--dash_manifests--filter_configuration))
 - `manifest_window_seconds` (Number) <p>The total duration (in seconds) of the manifest's content.</p>
 - `min_buffer_time_seconds` (Number) <p>Minimum amount of content (in seconds) that a player must keep available in the buffer.</p>
 - `min_update_period_seconds` (Number) <p>Minimum amount of time (in seconds) that the player should wait before requesting updates to the manifest.</p>